Dot-com bubble: Aftermath

 After venture capital was no longer available, the operational mentality of executives and investors completely changed.
 A dot-com company's lifespan was measured by its burn rate, the rate at which it spent its existing capital.
 Many dot-com companies ran out of capital and went through liquidation.
 Supporting industries, such as advertising and shipping, scaled back their operations as demand for services fell.
 However, many companies were able to endure the crash; 48% of dot-com companies survived through 2004, albeit at lower valuations.

-Several companies and their executives, including Bernard Ebbers, Jeffrey Skilling, and Kenneth Lay, were accused or convicted of fraud for misusing shareholders' money, and the U.S. Securities and Exchange Commission levied large fines against investment firms including Citigroup and Merrill Lynch for misleading investors.
+Several companies and their executives, including Bernard Ebbers, Jeffrey Skilling, and Kenneth Lay, were accused or convicted of fraud for misusing shareholders' money, and the United States Securities and Exchange Commission levied large fines against investment firms including Citigroup and Merrill for misleading investors.

 After suffering losses, retail investors transitioned their investment portfolios to more cautious positions.
 Popular Internet forums that focused on high tech stocks, such as Silicon Investor, Yahoo!
 Finance, and The Motley Fool declined in use significantly.

+While the term can refer to present-day companies, it is also used to refer to companies with this business model that came into being during the late 1990s with the rapid growth of the World Wide Web.
+Many such startups were formed to take advantage of the surplus of venture capital funding and were launched with thin business plans, sometimes with just an idea and a catchy name.
+The stated goal was often to "get big fast", i.e. to capture a majority share of whatever market was being entered.
+The exit strategy usually included an IPO and a large payoff for the founders.
+Others were existing companies that re-styled themselves as Internet companies, many of them legally changing their names to incorporate a .com suffix.

+The stock market crash around 2000 that ended the dot-com bubble resulted in many failed and failing dot-com companies, which were referred to punningly as dot-bombs, dot-cons or dot-gones.
+Many of the surviving firms dropped the .com suffix from their names.

+The burst of the dot-com bubble triggered a wave of market panic, leading to widespread sell-offs of stocks from dot-com companies.
+This selling frenzy further depressed the values of these stocks, and by 2002, estimated investor losses had reached an astounding $5 trillion.